Opinion | The New York Times and other papers need to stop endorsing candidates

 Many conservatives — elected and otherwise — openly espouse the belief that the press is their enemy, which is disturbing.
 There can’t be civic discourse if the nation’s divided into tribalistic corners where citizens in one region don’t speak the same language as those who live a state, county or even just a town away.

-Unlike the majority of journalists, endorsements have an agenda: They're intended to convince readers how to vote.
+The majority of journalists do not have an agenda, but endorsements do: They're intended to persuade readers how to vote.
 But in an era in which a disturbingly large number of voters already believe that most traditional reporting is slanted, and after an election in which every major newspaper (save that one owned by a billionaire casino magnate who has donated tens of millions of dollars to Trump) inveighed against Trump, there doesn't seem to be any smart reason to do so again.

 So why risk the integrity of an entire newsroom just to pen a self-righteous and potentially alienating hot take?